ptoomey3/Keychain-Dumper/README.md

 ## Usage

 All that should be needed to use keychain_dumper is the binary that is checked in to the Keychain-Dumper Git repository.
-This binary has been signed with a self-signed certificate with a "wildcard" entitlement that should grant keychain_dumper access to all Keychain items that would have been granted had the tool been signed with each individual entitlement.
-If you either don't trust this binary or are having trouble dumping Keychain items using the below steps, you may can build the tool from source and manually sign the appropriate entitlments into your build of the keychain_dumper binary.
+This binary has been signed with a self-signed certificate with a "wildcard" entitlement.
+The entitlement allowed keychain_dumperaccess to all Keychain items in older iOS released.
+That support seems to have been removed in more recent releases of iOS.
+Instead, you must now add explicit entitlements that exist on a given device (entitlements can be app-specific).
+To help with that, this repository includes a `updateEntitlements.sh` shell script that can be run on-device to grant `keychain_dumper` all of the entitlements available on the device.
+Finally, if you either don't trust this binary or are having trouble dumping Keychain items using the below steps, you may can build the tool from source and manually sign the appropriate entitlments into your build of the keychain_dumper binary.

 As an aside, the following directions assume the target device has already been jailbroken.